-It is a good idea to have an expectations agreement — a brief agreement which lists the expectations that should be met from both parties.
-You should review this agreement and discuss it with the driver regularly — at least, once in a month — to make sure that both sides are satisfied.
+It is a good idea to have an expectations agreement — a brief agreement that lists the expectations that should be met by both parties.
+You should review this agreement and discuss it with the driver regularly — at least, once a month — to make sure that both sides are satisfied.

 It also helps to have a mentor program, so someone stays in touch with the new drivers — especially during the first two to three months.

 Early driver turnover is a significant issue, which can be resolved easily by setting clear expectations and regularly checking with the driver to make sure that both sides are satisfied and happy.

 Driver training is now more important than ever.
 The influx of new technological products, such as the ELD and dashcams, and ever-changing regulations have made it slightly more difficult for drivers to get up and running right away.

 However, if you have a thorough driver training and onboarding program, the new drivers that you hire may feel more comfortable and be less likely to quit.
 Make sure new drivers are familiar with the fleet’s internal workflow.
 Arranging meetups with other employees over lunch or dinner is also a good idea to make new drivers feel welcome.